 Mining and related activities to maintain mining operations including critical maintenance work on plant and equipment.
-Normal mining operations, including value chain activities will be allowed, provided that mining companies are subject to imposition of public health measures.
+Normal mining operations, including value chain activities, will be allowed.

 4. Manufacturing

 Manufacturing of health related products, hygiene and sanitary related products, supplies, devices, equipment, and medicines, including complementary health products and supplements; food, non-alcoholic beverages and essential products, as well as essential inputs thereto.
 This includes production for exporting the same product categories.
 Production for disposable health and hygiene and sanitary related products, as well as for the production of packaging for essential health and food supply chains.
 Food, beverages and essential goods manufacturing and processing facilities, to the extent they are supporting essential or critical business continuity services to fight COVID-19.